grbl/grbl/README.md

 Grbl includes full acceleration management with look ahead.
 That means the controller will look up to 18 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.

 * [Licensing](https://github.com/grbl/grbl/wiki/Licensing): Grbl v0.9 is free software, released under the GPLv3 license.
 Obsolete versions of Grbl, v0.8 and prior, are released under the permissive MIT-license.
 This will ensure Grbl will always be an open-source project while making the code permissive for others.
-However, we are looking into ways to allow Grbl v0.9 for closed-source commercial use.

 * For more information and help, check out our **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
 Thanks!